jackmerrill/maatt.fr/content/about.md

 - [Teatro d'ira— Måneskin](https://open.spotify.com/album/7KF1Ain9mYYlg5M46g0i4A)
 - [Barbara Pravi— Barbara Pravi](https://open.spotify.com/album/3oVZdOn92BZXBqWGezbJtf).

 I want to spend a lot of my time after uni and on work breaks to travel the world a lot.
-There are so many gorgeous places, so I've started to [keep track of where to go, what I like there, and more.](/intl) I also started to [keep track of the ideas I come up with.](/ideas)
+I also started to [keep track of the ideas I come up with.](/ideas)

 I'm an avid motoring enthusiast and, since I can't do it for real, love to play sim racers like Assetto Corsa and Project Cars, amongst other titles.
 I've been pretty big into Formula racing for a long time (McLaren all the way :smile:)